To claim asylum, a person must be both fleeing persecution and inadequately protected by the government in their country of origin.

 Once an asylum claim has been made, the claimant will be entitled to housing and financial support from the government providing they have no other means of supporting themselves.
 If the claim is granted, the person will receive refugee status and will therefore be entitled to work, study and have access to public funds.

-Can I claim asylum?
+Am I eligible to claim asylum?

 If you intend to claim asylum in the UK, you will need to demonstrate to the Home Office that you have a well-founded fear of persecution in your country of origin.
 The threat of persecution must stem from one or more of the following:

 In certain situations, the government will grant automatic asylum based on your country of origin.

 This occurs when you originate from an area classed as dangerous for all citizens.
 Notable examples include Syria and Venezuela.
 You will not need to demonstrate that you would be unprotected were you to return your home country.

 How do I claim asylum in the UK?